microbit-foundation/dev-docs/software/interface.md

 ## HID and CMSIS-DAP

 The HID endpoint is for a CMSIS-DAP channel.
-This can most easily be used [with pyOCD](https://github.com/mbedmicro/pyOCD), an open source python library for programming and debugging ARM Cortex-M microcontrollers using CMSIS-DAP
+This can most easily be used [with pyOCD](https://github.com/mbedmicro/pyOCD), an open source python library for programming and debugging Arm Cortex-M microcontrollers using CMSIS-DAP

 ## WebUSB